- What Documents Do I Need To Collect For Filing My Tax Return?

 Dear <Client Name>:

 I know how nerve-wracking selling your home can be.
 It’s both a financially and emotionally complex process, but we’re here to make sure it goes as smoothly as possible.
-We’ve put together a checklist [link your white-labeled version saved on your website or Google Doc] of any issues we should review along the way.
+We’ve put together a checklist [link the File URL of your white-labeled version] of any issues we should review along the way.
 Some items to consider include:

 After reviewing the checklist, let’s book a call or meeting to work through any questions you may have.
-Don’t hesitate to contact us and schedule a time to discuss this further, or [schedule a time with us on our calendar (insert your calendar link here)].
+Don’t hesitate to contact us and schedule a time to discuss this further, or [Insert Calendar Link and Title].

 Sincerely,